csce585-mlsystems/Aphasia_LLM/README.md

-# Aphasia_LLM

-Simulating Aphasia through Weight Modifications in Pretrained Large Language Models
+# Simulating Aphasia through Weight Modifications in Pretrained Large Language Models

 Comments:
 1. Is there evidence that damaging large language models can produce aphasia-like responses?